Joni2255/Joni2255/README.md

 - 👋 Hi, I’m @Joni2255
 - 👀 I’m interested in Music and programming
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me joni#0719
+- 📫 How to reach me joni225

 <!---
 Joni2255/Joni2255 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.